CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 and forwarded in plain http.

-So if you get the `REMOTE_ADDR` or `Client-IP` header, you will only get the IP of the front loadbalancer that forwarded the user request.
+So if you get the `REMOTE_ADDR` or `Client-IP` header, you will only get the IP of the front load balancer that forwarded the user request.

-Instead of these headers you need to use the `X-Forwarded-For` HTTP header, which is set by our loadbalancer to the client's address.
+Instead of these headers you need to use the `X-Forwarded-For` HTTP header, which is set by our load balancer to the client's address.
 Please remember that it is a list, containing the address of each proxy the request has been through, if the said proxy has modified the `X-Forwarded-For`
 header: [Read the Wikipedia page for more informations](https://en.wikipedia.org/wiki/X-Forwarded-For)

-## When my application runs on multiple instances, how can I differenciate them?
+## When my application runs on multiple instances, how can I differentiate them?

-If your application needs to differenciate all the running nodes internally, you can use the `INSTANCE_NUMBER` environment variable.
+If your application needs to differentiate all the running nodes internally, you can use the `INSTANCE_NUMBER` environment variable.

 For example, if 3 instances are running for your application, this environment variable will